zakagan/DoomsdayCalc/README.md

 How many days are there between Thanksgiving and Christmas?
 While Christmas is always on Dec 25th, Thanksgiving falls on the 4th Thursday in November.
 That means the traditional Christmas season doesn't have a fixed length, it varies from year to year.

-This question can be answered by DoomsdayCalc for any provided year:
+This question can be answered by DoomsdayCalc for any provided year.

 `./DoomsdayCalc -y 2017 -h Thanksgiving -y 2017 -h Christmas`

+The output looks like this:

-These series of inputs leads the program to crate two DoomsdayDate objects, one for Thanksgiving 2017 and one for Christmas 2017.
+These series of inputs leads the program to create two DoomsdayDate objects, one for Thanksgiving 2017 and one for Christmas 2017.
 Each object stores it's date, significance (if it's a holiday and if so what holiday), and day of the week.
 Then this information is reported back to the user, along with the number of days difference between the two dates.

 But DoomsdayCalc can handle a lot more than just two dates at a time.
 A priority queue organizes the DoomsdayDate objects into chronlogical order, and they are reported back accordingly along with the days between them.
 By doing this we can find the span of holiday seasons across different years.

 `./DoomsdayCalc -y 2017 -h Thanksgiving -y 2016 -h Thanksgiving -y 2015  -h Thanksgiving -y 2017 -h Christmas -y 2016 -h Christmas -y 2015 -h Christmas`

+The output looks like this:

 What if a user enters a date that turns out to be a holiday?
 DoomsdayCalc can recognize these dates are will report back the significance.
+For example:

 ## Options for Date Formatting